Skip to content

 Pricing

-Datadog uses consumption-based pricing across its platform (per host, per GB of logs, per analyzed span).
-Bits AI features are integrated into existing Datadog plans rather than priced as a separate add-on.
-This means you need an existing Datadog subscription to access Bits AI — there is no standalone free tier for the AI features.
+Datadog uses consumption-based pricing across its core platform (per host, per GB of logs, per analyzed span).
+Bits AI agents, however, are metered separately on an AI Credits model — Datadog lists a credit bundle (on the order of $500/month for 500 credits) with on-demand credits priced per unit above that (Datadog pricing).
+In practice you need an existing Datadog subscription plus AI Credits to run the agents; there is no standalone free tier for the AI features.

 Best For